metropolicon/bCNC-Streamdeck/README.md

 ## Compatibility

-This has been tested with Python 3.10, Grbl 1.1h, bCNC under Linux, Raspbian and Windows 10
+This has been tested with Python 3.10, Grbl 1.1h, bCNC under Linux, Raspbian and Windows 10 and on RaspBerry PI 3A+ and PI4

 ## MY HARDWARE